prometheusresearch/baseline-codebase/src/rex.instrument/test/test_ctl.rst

 instrument-validate
 ===================

-The ``instrument-validate`` command will validate the structure of a JSON file against the Common Instrument Definition::
+The ``instrument-validate`` command will validate the structure of a file against the Common Instrument Definition::

     >>> ctl('help instrument-validate')